 The white player takes the first move, with players alternating single turns until a player is defeated via checkmate or resigns.
 A draw can also be agreed.
 If playing with an optional timer, as in tournaments, the first player to run out of time forfeits the game.

+Want to know how to play chess for beginners?
+Here's a basic rundown on how the rules work.
 In chess, each player takes turns to make a single move.
 Players cannot choose to skip a turn - they must move a piece.
 Each chess piece moves in a specific way, and must be moved according to its legal movement.

 Except for the knight, which may jump over pieces, pieces cannot move through pieces of either colour without either stopping (in the same of a piece of the same colour) or capturing them (in the case of a piece of the opposite colour).